Julien-R44/hot-hook/README.md

 - Thus, the next time the module is imported, Node.js will load the latest version of the module

 Simple, lightweight, and efficient.

+## Alternatives

+If you are looking for a more complete HMR solution, you can take a look at [dynohot](https://github.com/braidnetworks/dynohot)

 ## Credits